qfma/shogun-wiki/GSoC_2015_project_linalg.md

     * Eigen
     * SVD
 (see issue #2526, #2527).
- * A large part will be to read through Shogun's core algorithms and make them use the new interface.
+ * A large part will be to **read through Shogun's core algorithms and make them use the new interface**.
+This is where you show off all the cool stuffs you did in GSoC!

 ### Waypoints and initial work
  * Create github issues on using the existing linalg calls in algorithms